ABOUTONLINE PROGRAMSRESOURCES

 In therapy, we understand that many adults learned early to be responsible, capable, and productive - often at the cost of spontaneity and joy.
 Over time, the absence of play can contribute to chronic stress, emotional constriction, burnout, and disconnection from the self.
 Fun, in this context, becomes reparative.

 Play supports emotional resilience.
 It allows us to experiment, take small risks, and experience pleasure without performance.
 It creates space for curiosity rather than self-criticism.
 For those who have experienced trauma, play can gently restore a sense of agency and choice - key ingredients in healing.
+Research on the importance of play in adulthood and overall wellbeing supports this, highlighting how play contributes to resilience, creativity, and emotional health.

 Relationally, play builds connection.
 Shared laughter and lightness strengthen bonds and increase feelings of belonging.
 Neurologically, playful interactions stimulate social engagement systems that help us feel seen, safe, and connected.
+Creating intentional space for play, even in small ways, can significantly support emotional balance and connection, as explored in how adults can create space for play and why it matters.

 Importantly, play doesn’t have to look childish or chaotic.
 It can be subtle: moving your body in a way that feels good, being creative without an end goal, allowing humor into a hard day, or doing something simply because it brings you delight.